 ACME Industries’ electric controller patent becomes useless because the company discontinues products in which it is used, even though only two months of its anticipated life have passed.
 The disposal is recorded as below:

-After ACME Industries’ disposal action, its Balance Sheet shows no balance for either Intangible assets or Intangible assets, accumuated amortization.
+After ACME Industries’ disposal action, its Balance Sheet shows no balance for either Intangible assets, at cost or Intangible assets, accumuated amortization.
 The Profit and Loss Statement shows two months’ worth of amortization expense and the large remaining book value:

 Unless ACME Industries can find a buyer for the patent, this situation will look like a serious business mistake.